oban-bg/oban/README.md

 > [!TIP] Oban Web+Pro
 >
 > A web dashboard for managing Oban, along with an official set of extensions, plugins, and
-> workers that expand what Oban is capable are available as licensed packages:
+> workers that expand what Oban is capable of are available as licensed packages:
 >
 > * [🧭 Oban Web](https://oban.pro#oban-web)
 > * [🌟 Oban Pro](https://oban.pro#oban-pro)